 To ensure all ART Board members and the ART Secretariat are held to the highest standards for ethics and professional conduct and for avoidance of conflicts of interest, Board members and Secretariat staff shall be subject to the ART Ethical Standards.
-The Secretariat is also subject to the Conflict of Interest policy as detailed in Winrock's Code of Conduct.
+The Secretariat is also subject to the Conflict of Interest policy as detailed in Winrock's Code of Conduct, including disclosure, review, mitigation and approval by the Winrock Chief Risk and Compliance Officer, whose decision will be reviewed by the ART Ethics Committee.
 Each Board member and Secretariat staff member is required to regularly affirm in writing that they are in compliance with this policy, that they disclose, avoid and mitigate all Conflicts of Interest, and that they take reasonable action to avoid circumstances that create the appearance of a Conflict of Interest.
-Board and Secretariat members are required to notify the Winrock Chief Ethics and Compliance Officer immediately if any Conflict of Interest situations arise or come to their attention, so the conflict can be appropriately mitigated.
-The Officer will consider any mitigation proposed and will make a recommendation to the Board for the Board's action.
+Board members must disclose any conflicts to the ART Ethics Committee, with a proposed means to mitigate-or minimize-the conflict.
+The Ethics Committee will make a recommendation to the ART Board, which will review the proposed conflict management approach and have final approval authority.
+Winrock's Chief Risk and Compliance Officer will be available to consult with the ART Ethics Committee and Board in an Advisory Capacity.

-In addition to its internal Conflict of Interest policy, ART requires that all approved Validation and Verification Bodies meet Conflict of Interest requirements described in the TREES Validation and Verification Standard, and that they execute an Attestation of Validation and Verification Body, which includes detailed and comprehensive Conflict of Interest provisions.
+In addition to its internal Conflict of Interest policy for the Board and Secretariat, ART requires that all approved Validation and Verification Bodies meet Conflict of Interest requirements described in the TREES Validation and Verification Standard, and that they execute an Attestation of Validation and Verification Body, which includes detailed and comprehensive Conflict of Interest provisions.
 ART-approved Validation and Verification Bodies must also execute a Participant-specific TREES Validation and Verification Conflict of Interest Document for each reporting period verified, which the Secretariat reviews and approves.